cyberark/conjur/design/authenticators/authn_gce/authn_gce_solution_design.md

 you can find more info about different service accounts, [here](https://cloud.google.com/iam/docs/service-accounts#types)

 ## Solution
-A new GCP authenticator will be added to Conjur, GCE hosts will authenticate with this authenticator by presenting their host Conjur identity and Google identity in a signed JWT token.
+A new GCE authenticator will be added to Conjur, GCE hosts will authenticate with this authenticator by presenting their host Conjur identity and Google identity in a signed JWT token.

 We will support only the following service accounts types: